Print Program Overview and Courses

 Program Offered at This Location

-- Develop the skills and craftsmanship needed to machine parts to industry standards of tolerance and finish using manual and computer controlled machine tools.
+- Develop the skills and craftsmanship needed to program and machine parts to industry standards.

 - Measure workpieces with standard inch and metric graduated measuring tools using basic measuring techniques.